 Principle #2 – Apply systems thinking

-The three foundational bodies of knowledge of SAFe are Systems Thinking, Agile development and Lean Product development.
-Systems thinking takes a holistic approach to solution development; one that incorporates all aspects of a system and its environment into the design, development, deployment, and maintenance of the system itself.
+The four foundational bodies of knowledge that inform SAFe are systems thinking, Agile development, Lean product development, and DevOps.
+Systems thinking takes a holistic approach to solution development, incorporating all aspects of a system and its environment into the system’s design, development, deployment, and maintenance.

 Figure 1 illustrates three primary aspects of systems thinking.

-Understanding these aspects helps leaders and teams navigate the complexity of solution development, the organization, and the larger picture of total time to market.
-Each is described below.
+Understanding these concepts helps leaders and teams navigate the complexity of solution development, the organization, and the larger picture of total time-to-market.
+Each is described in the following sections.

-SAFe provides guidance for the development and deployment of complex software and cyber-physical systems.
-Such systems are represented by the SAFe Solution object, which is the subject of each value stream.
-This is the tangible object—the application, satellite, medical device or web site—that delivers end user value.
-When it comes to such tangible systems, Deming’s comment that “a system must be managed” leads to a number of critical insights:
+SAFe guides the development and deployment of complex technology-based solutions.
+Solutions are represented by the SAFe Solution object, the tangible object that delivers the end user value and is the subject of each development value stream—the application, satellite, medical device, or website.
+When it comes to such tangible systems, Deming’s comment that ‘a system must be managed’ leads to some critical insights:

-- Systems builders must clearly understand the boundaries of the system, what it is, and how it interacts with the environment and systems around it.
+- Team members must clearly understand the system boundaries and how it interacts with the environment and the systems around it.

-- Optimizing a component does not optimize the system.
-System builders must assure that the components do not become selfish and hog the resources they need—computing power, memory, electrical power, whatever—that other elements need.
+- Optimizing a component of the system does not optimize the whole system.
+Components can become selfish and hog the resources—computing power, memory, electrical power, whatever—that other elements need.

-- For the system to behave well as a system, intended system behavior, and some higher level understanding of its architecture (how the components work together to accomplish the aim of the system) must be understood.
-The intentional design of a system is fundamental to systems thinking.
+- For the system to behave well, teams must understand the intended behavior and architecture (how the components work together to accomplish the system’s aim).
+Intentional design is fundamental to systems thinking.

-- The value of a system passes through its interconnections; those interfaces—and the dependencies they create—are critical elements of providing ultimate value.
+- The value of a system passes through its interconnections.
+Those interfaces—and the dependencies they create—are critical to providing ultimate value.
 Continuous attention to those interfaces and interactions is vital.

-- A system can evolve no faster than its slowest integration point; the faster the full system can be integrated and evaluated, the faster the actual knowledge of the system grows
+- A system can evolve no faster than its slowest integration point.
+The faster the full system can be integrated and evaluated, the quicker the system knowledge grows.

-There is a second aspect to systems thinking as well: the people, management, and processes of the organization that builds the system are also system.
-The understanding that systems must be managed applies here as well.
-Otherwise, the components of the organization building the system will locally optimize and become selfish, limiting the rate and quality of overall value delivery.
-This leads to another set of organizational systems thinking insights:
+There’s a second aspect to systems thinking: the people, management, and processes of the organization that builds the system are also a system.
+The understanding that ‘systems must be managed’ applies here as well.
+Otherwise, the components of the organization building the system will optimize locally and become selfish, limiting the speed and quality of value delivery.
+This leads to another set of systems thinking insights about the enterprise:

 - Building complex systems is a social endeavor.
-Therefore, leaders must facilitate the creation of an environment where people can collaborate on the best way to build better systems.
+Therefore, leaders must cultivate an environment where people collaborate on the best way to build better systems.

-- Suppliers and customers are integral to the value stream.
-They must be treated as partners, based on a long-term foundation of trust.
+- Suppliers and customers are integral to the development value stream.
+Both must be treated as partners based on a long-term foundation of trust.

-- Optimizing a component does not optimize the system, here either.
-Locally optimizing teams or functional departments does not optimize the flow of value through the enterprise.
+- Optimizing a component does not optimize the system in this case, either.
+Therefore optimizing local teams or functional departments does not enhance the flow of value through the enterprise.

-Value Streams are fundamental constructs in SAFe.
-The entire SAFe portfolio is considered to be a collection of value streams, each of which delivers one or more solutions to the market.
-As illustrated in Figure 2, each value stream consists of the sequence of steps necessary to get a new concept integrated and deployed via a new or existing system.
+Development value streams are fundamental to SAFe.
+A SAFe portfolio is a collection of development value streams, each delivering one or more solutions to the market.
+As illustrated in Figure 2, each development value stream consists of the steps necessary to integrate and deploy a new concept through a new or existing system.

-This third aspect of systems thinking—understanding and optimizing the full value stream—is the only way to reduce the total time it takes to go from “concept to cash”.
-Systems thinking mandates that leaders and practitioners understand and continuously optimize the full value stream, especially as it crosses technical and organizational boundaries.
+Understanding and optimizing the entire development value stream—the third aspect of systems thinking—is the only way to reduce the total time it takes to go from concept to cash .
+Systems thinking mandates that leaders and practitioners grasp and continuously optimize the entire development value stream, especially as it crosses technical and organizational boundaries.

-One primary tool is value stream mapping, a systematic way to look at all the steps required to produce value.
-In so doing, leaders quickly recognize that the actual value added processing steps—the creation of code and components, deployment, validation etc.—consume only a small portion of the total time to market.
+One essential process is Value Stream Mapping, a systematic way to view all the steps required to produce value.
+Value stream mapping (Figure 3) helps leaders quickly recognize that the actual value-added steps—creating code and components, deployment, validation, etc.—consume only a small portion of the total time-to-market.
 This recognition drives these leaders to constantly focus on the delays between steps.
-An example of a value stream map is provided in Figure 3.
-Note that all most all the time between feature request and deployment is wait time; resulting in a highly time-inefficient process.

 Only Management Can Change the System